Fix: GraphQL Subscription Not Updating — WebSocket Connection Not Receiving Events

 // But client doesn't receive them after the firstWhy This Happens

 GraphQL subscriptions use WebSockets (or SSE) rather than HTTP.
-This adds several layers of potential failure:
+This adds several layers of potential failure on top of the usual HTTP request/response model, and most of those layers are infrastructure rather than GraphQL itself.

 Fix 1: Match Client and Server Protocols